Hester Lane: Anti-slavery activism

 Lane led fundraisers for the New York Committee of Vigilance, an abolitionist group of which she was a member of.
-She worked alongside David Ruggles in fundraising for William Lloyd Garrison's Liberator.
+She worked alongside David Ruggles in fundraising for William Lloyd Garrison's abolitionist newspaper The Liberator.
 Lane also served alongside Henrietta Ray, Charles Ray's wife, on the board of managers for the African Dorcas Association, a community aid society in New York.
 She also helped in organizing fairs for churches, including Philadelphia's Second African Presbyterian.